-The outbreak has now claimed the lives of at least 198,597 people in the US, the most of any country.
-The US also leads the world in the number of confirmed infections with 6,725,044, according to a tally by Johns Hopkins University as of 3:22 pm BJT on Saturday.
+The outbreak has now claimed 202,288 lives in the US, the most of any country, with a total of 6,856,526 infections, according to a tally by the 1Point3Acres virus tracker as of 8.30 am BJT on Saturday.

 India's total COVID-19 tally rose to 5,214,677 and the number of deaths surged to 84,372, according to the latest data issued by the federal health ministry on Friday.

 Brazil has registered 135,793 deaths from the novel coronavirus disease, raising the total number of cases to 4,495,183, the Ministry of Health reported on Friday.

 Russia took its total to 1,086,955, the country's COVID-19 response center said in a statement Friday.

 Peru has reported 750,098 COVID-19 cases and 31,146 deaths from the virus so far.

 The Colombia's confirmed cases have increased to 743,945 with the number of deaths at 23,665, according to the JHU virus tracker.